Marble Bar, Western Australia: History

+Marble Bar has been described as "the centre of the Pilbara back in the early 1900s".
+The town predates Port Hedland, Newman, and Karratha.

-The town was officially gazetted in 1893 following the discovery of gold in the area in 1890 by a prospector named Francis Jenkins who is remembered by the name of the town's main street.
+It was gazetted in 1893 following the discovery of gold in the area in 1890 by a prospector named Francis Jenkins who is remembered by the name of the town's main street.
 The name Marble Bar was derived from a nearby jasper bar mistaken for marble and now known as Marble Bar, which runs across the bed of the Coongan River.

 In 1891 the town boasted a population in excess of 5,000 as it experienced a rush on the goldfields.
 Several large gold nuggets were discovered as a result of the goldrush.
 The 333 ounce Little Hero nugget, the 413 ounce Bobby Dazzler and the 332 ounce General Gordon nugget were all found in the goldfields around the town.

 By 1895 the town had its Government offices built; these are now National Trust buildings.
 Cut from local stone, the buildings still stand today.
 The town's Ironclad Hotel was built in the 1890s, and has been listed on the Western Australian register of heritage places since 2006.
 It is constructed of corrugated iron, and was given its name by American miners who were reminded of the Ironclad ships from the United States.

+A Telegraph line was proposed during discussion of the Estimates in January 1893 to link Condon to Marble Bar.
+After approval, many basic administrative errors delayed or interrupted construction of the line to an area in which very significant gold finds were being mined.
+These mines needed communication with other centres – including to England.
+Finally the line was completed at the end of July 1894 - to the satisfaction of an increasingly irate community.
+A Post and Telegraph Office was opened on 25 August 1894.

 During World War II, United States Army Air Forces and Royal Australian Air Force heavy bombers were based 25 km away as the crow flies at Corunna Downs Airfield.
 Allied airmen from the base attacked Japanese forces as far away as Borneo.

 The Port Hedland to Marble Bar Railway opened on 15 July 1911, costing around £300,000 to build.
 Due to low traffic and high financial losses, the railway closed from 31 May 1951.
 This railway could be seen as a narrow gauge precursor to the network of standard gauge iron-ore railways that have since been created across the Pilbara.